smoeding/puppet-gai/README.md

 ### Modify the precedence rules to prefer IPv4 addresses

 The class parameter `precedence` takes a hash where the keys are netmasks and the associated values define the order in which these netmasks are checked.
-The following example shows a setup where IPv4 addresses are prefered when the destination host also has an IPv6 address.
+The following example shows a setup where IPv4 addresses are preferred when the destination host also has an IPv6 address.

 ```puppet
 class { 'gai':